 Field Description TOTAL Displays total conductivity (without an offset).
 PSI (MPa, BAR) Displays the system backpressure in psi, MPa, or bar.
 Set the unit of measure from the PUMP OPTIONS screen. mL/MIN Displays the eluent flow rate in milliliters per minute.
 In Direct control, set the flow rate in this field, also.
 The flow rate is programmed in the Method when using Method control.
 ELUENT Selects eluent A or B. OVEN Sets the temperature of the LC25 Chromatography Oven.
-SRS Selects the amount of current sent to the Self- Regenerating Suppressor.
+SRS Selects the amount of current sent to the Self-Regenerating Suppressor.
 The discrete settings are Off, 50, 100, 300, and 500 mA.
 Current selection depends on the eluent concentration, flow rate, etc.

-Field Description LOCAL/ REMOTE Press either Select button to toggle between the Local and Remote modes.
-Local mode is used for full front panel control when a PeakNet workstation is not configured.
-The IC20 will automatically switch to remote mode when a command is given from PeakNet.
-A command from PeakNet can set the IC20 to the Locked Remote mode, which prevents operation from the keypad.
-The Locked Remote mode can be canceled only by a new command from PeakNet or by turning off the IC20 and then turning it back on.
+Field Description LOCAL/ REMOTE Local mode is used for front panel control.
+The IC25 will automatically switch to Locked Remote mode when a Connect command is given from PeakNet 6.
+Locked Remote mode prevents operation from the keypad.
+The Locked Remote mode can be canceled only by a Disconnect command from PeakNet 6 or by turning off the IC25 and then turning it back on.
+Note: PeakNet 6 does not use the regular (unlocked) Remote mode.
 PRIME Turns the pump priming ON or OFF .
 DIRECT CONTROL/ METHOD Press either Select button to toggle between the Direct Control and Method operating modes.